pbayer/DiscreteEventsCompanion.jl/docs/src/DES.md

 \end{array}
 ```

 We want to model DES correctly in order to analyze and to understand them.
-So our approach must be able to express computationally all elements in the above definition:
+So our approach must express computationally all elements in the above definition:

 - ``\Gamma(x)`` means that not all events cause a system to change in a given situation or state,
 - ``p(x';x,e'), p_0(x), G_i`` mean that changes, initial states and times or time intervals often are uncertain.